quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/1B001---Proofs---Jay-Cumming/1pjc_part13_Exercises.md

 ---

 #### Induction Proof
 Induction proofs are particularly useful when dealing with statements about all natural numbers or integers.
-The method involves proving a base case and then showing that if the statement holds for some number \( k \), it also holds for \( k+1 \).
+The method involves proving a base case and then showing that if the statement holds for some number $k $, it also holds for $ k+1$.

 :p What is the primary challenge in identifying mistakes during an induction proof?
 ??x
 In an induction proof, making a mistake within the induction step can make it difficult to identify because the error might not be immediately apparent until you try to apply the inductive hypothesis.
-If the proof does not hold for \( k+1 \), it could indicate that there was an error earlier in the base case or the inductive step.
+If the proof does not hold for $k+1$, it could indicate that there was an error earlier in the base case or the inductive step.

 ```java
 public class InductionExample {